A little information about me...

 In the pool I believe in the importance of getting the basics right first and being a good swimmer, not just a good front crawl swimmer.
 All the strokes and all the water skills improve all elements of swimming.

 It's important that training is fun and interesting as well as bringing results and achievements.
 My aim is that everyone I coach to swim finds enjoyment and a healthy lifestyle through their sport and to continue swimming not because they have to but because they really want to.

 ASA level two qualified as a pool swim teacher and Coach in Open Water swimming

 BTF Level 2 Triathlon Coach

 Level one qualifications with British Cycling & England Athletic as ride and run leader

 CPDs with the ASA in teaching adults, disability swimming & competitive swimming

 NRASTC qualified (National Rescue Award for Swimming Teachers and Coaches)

-I am not a Swimsmooth certified coach but did attend their 3-day coach education course this summer in Mallorca and spent time learning about video analysis and front crawl correction with Paul Newsome.
+I am not a Swimsmooth certified coach but did attend their 3-day coach education course summer of 2018 in Mallorca and spent time learning about video analysis and front crawl correction with Paul Newsome.
 It confirmed to me that what I was coaching was correct and furnished me with new ways to inform correction techniques and progressions to my swimmers.